windmill-labs/windmilldocs/docs/apps/7_app_e-commerce.md

-# Example: E-commerce CRM app
+# Tutorial: E-commerce CRM app

 We will now use the Windmill app builder to build a simple E-commerce backoffice app.
 It is a simple CRM app that allows you to manage your products, customers and orders of a e-commerce store.